 We will either decide

-Many people have waited a long time for an answer to their applications.
-Therefore, some people from Somalia will be given a renewal of their residence permit and a new residence card even though we have not yet decided if they will be able to keep their refugee status and stay in Norway.
-If you are given such a temporary residence permit, we will notify you.
-Then we will also process your application for a travel document.
+Many people from Somalia have been given a temporary residence permit, a new residence card and a new travel document even though we have not yet decided if they will be able to keep their refugee status and stay in Norway.

-If you have a spouse, cohabitant or child who has applied for a first time family immigration permit they will not get an answer to their application until you have received an answer to whether or not you will be able to keep your refugee status.
+If you have a spouse, cohabitant or child who has applied for a first time family immigration permit and they are abroad, they will not get an answer to their application until you have received an answer to whether you will be able to keep your refugee status.

 If you applied for renewal of your residence permit no later than one month before your previous residence permit expired, you have the same rights as before relating to work, studies etc. while you are waiting for us to decide your application.
 You will retain these rights until you have received an answer to your application, even if your residence permit expires in the meantime.